xC0dex/APIWeaver/docs/Getting-Started.md

 ## APIWeaver configuration

-API Weaver is highly configurable and can be customized to fit your needs.
+API Weaver is highly configurable and can be customized to fit your needs by using the `OpenApiOptions` class.

 ### Transformers

-Transformers are a way to modify the generated OpenAPI segments like the document, operations or servers.
+Transformers are a way to modify the generated OpenAPI segments like the document, operations, servers or schemes.
 There are three different ways how transformers can be added to the options:

 ```csharp
 builder.Services.AddApiWeaver(options =>
 {